What to expect when visiting Sonoma County after the Fires

 4. Very few vineyard acres were affected

-Less than 500 vineyard acres were damaged or lost in the fires, out of more than 60,000 total acres planted to grapes.
+More than 60,000 total acres planted to grapes and very few are reported to be damaged.
+An accurate accounting will be updated when that information is available.
 Sonoma County itself is one million acres in size.
 Grape vines are resilient and acted as natural firebreaks, not only surviving, but helping to slow and stop the spread of wildfires.

 Sonoma County's welcoming and picturesque communities are all still here.